patrickbucher/elixir-basics/README.md

 # Error Handling

-TODO:

-Three types of runtime errors:
+There are three types of runtime errors:

 1. errors
     - dividing a number by zero